Property law expert, Caroline Entwistle, explains why chancel repair liability remains a potentially expensive problem for many homeowners.

 How can you protect yourself?

 If the property is registered, any existing notice will be revealed when your solicitor carries out a Land Registry search at the start of the conveyancing process.
 But even if a notice has not been registered, if there has been no transfer for valuable consideration since 12th October 2013, the church can still lodge a notice right up until completion.
 That is one of the reasons why it is standard practice for your solicitor to obtain a ‘priority search’ from the Land Registry before completion.
-This prevents registration of any interest which is adverse to yours, including chancel repair liability, for a period of thirty business days.
+This prevents registration of any interest that is adverse to yours, including chancel repair liability, for a period of thirty business days.
 To ensure you are protected, completion should take place within this period or, failing that, a further priority search should be obtained.

 If your property is exposed to chancel repair liability you are strongly advised to take out insurance.
 The premium for cover varies depending on the type and location of the property, whether a notice has been registered and the limit of the indemnity provided.
 A typical one-off premium for a standard residential property with £100,000 of indemnity is around £25.